adamsilverstein/user-admin-simplifier/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
-Mark as compatible with WordPress 5.7.

 = 0.7.1 =
 Enabled editing the admin bar menus and submenus.
 Enables hiding the admin bar entirely.